cypress-io/cypress-documentation/source/api/events/window-unload-event.md

 title: window:unload
 ---

-The `window:unload` event fires when your application is has unloaded and is navigating away.
+The `window:unload` event fires when your application has unloaded and is navigating away.
 The real event object is provided to you.
 This event is not cancelable.

 # Environment